 "Eligible households will be contacted by their school directly through direct mail, email, calls, and/or text messages later this month.
-Partners are working to quickly set up PHLConnectED and will share additional details about the initiative within the next few weeks.
-More information will be regularly updated at phila.gov/PHLConnectED. "
+Partners are working to quickly set up PHLConnectED and share additional details about the initiative within the next few weeks. we will regularly update more information at phila.gov/PHLConnectED. "

 "This phase of PHLConnectED will cost $17.1 million over two years to implement; this means $9.1 million in year one and $8 million in year two.
 Philanthropic partners are generously contributing over $11 million, the City is contributing $2 million from CARES Act funding, and the remaining costs will be shared among the School District, charter, independent mission, and private schools, as well as other donations.
 Individuals interested in contributing to this effort are invited to donate at www.mayorsfundphila.org/initiatives/phlconnected/." - City of Philadelphia Press Release.